 WHERE TO START

 Clearly, you have a lot of tools at your disposal to help with measuring page experience on your website.
 If you aren’t sure where to start, try this plan of action:

 - Lighthouse: Use Lighthouse to evaluate your website and optimize the page experience of less-than-stellar pages.

 - PageSpeed Insights: Compare the field and lab data of your website in regard to the three Core Web Vitals.

 - Chrome DevTools: View the Experience section in the Performance panel to explore specific Core Web Vitals in more detail and debug any issues.

 - Google Search Console: Examine the Core Web Vitals report, which summarizes how your website is performing in the field.

-Remember, the new page experience ranking factor won’t go into effect until 2021.
-You have an entire six months to get your website sorted out when it comes to measuring page experience.
+Remember, the new page experience ranking factor won’t go into effect until May 2021.
+You have several months to get your website sorted out when it comes to measuring page experience.